nexusbug/Code_365/README.md

 https://github.com/nexusbug/Code_365

 About
-Doing a challenge, coding three sixty five
+Doing a challenge, coding three sixty five<br>
-There I hop on the train of Mr. Shiffman
+There I hop on the train of Mr. Shiffman<br>
-And code along rainbow colored railway
+And code along rainbow colored railway<br>
-One video each day, keeps the gray away
+One video each day, keeps the gray away<br>

 Coding Train
 Daniel Shiffman